-I first got ill about 18 years ago at the age of 29.
+I first got ill about 24 years ago at the age of 29.
 Although perhaps it really started a year earlier when I took over a month to get over a virus and was diagnosed with a post viral fatigue.
-At the time I thought I was at the peak of my health.
+At the time, I thought I was at the peak of my health.
 I had an active and demanding job as a Residential Social Worker and I volunteered at a youth counselling agency.
 I was extremely fit: I did yoga every day and either swam, ran, or did aerobics about 5 times a week.
 I also had a great social life but I didn’t sleep much!

 One day I felt that I was coming down with a virus.
-I rested up but it never fully materialised, however, as soon as I tried to work I was hit with the extreme exhaustion and pain that nobody could explain.
+I rested up but it never fully materialised, however, as soon as I tried to work I was hit with an extreme exhaustion and pain that nobody could explain.
 My response was to push, I was determined to get better, but instead I just got worse and could barely look after myself.

 I was lucky to get a diagnosis as ‘ME?’ within about 3 months, at least it meant I could read up about what little was known about it.
 But I was frustrated that all my doctor wanted to do, was treat me with antidepressants.
 Eventually we agreed on a low dose of amitriptyline which helped me sleep better and eased the pain and tension in my muscles a little.
 Then I started a T’ai chi class and started seeing an acupuncturist with slow but positive results.
 After 6 months I started back to work a few hours at a time.
 After another 6 months I was working half time but I knew that even though I was doing a lot better, it wasn’t good for me to work when I was having a bad day and there was no predicting my bad days when the rota was drawn up!

-By then I had accepted that I had a chronic illness and resolved not to put my life on hold until I was better.
+By then, I had accepted that I had a chronic illness and resolved not to put my life on hold until I was better.
 I knew I just needed to learn how to live it in a different way to keep within my energy limits.
 So I decided to leave work and go travelling again and headed off around South America.
 So what!
 If I couldn’t walk the Inca trail- I could still visit Machu Picchu!
 So what!
 If I couldn’t carry my backpack – I could get a taxi from the bus station to the hostel!
 The best thing about travelling was that I was wonderfully free to respond to how I was feeling on each day.
 I could do nothing on my bad days and it was very easy to pace!
 I had a wonderful time and little by little my health improved.

-By the time I returned to England I had improved enough to live a relatively normal life, all be it a sedentary one.
+By the time I returned to England I had improved enough to live a relatively normal life, albeit a sedentary one.
 I was still unable to increase my physical activity without post-exertional malaise.
 I then decided to build on my Psychology Degree and take an Advanced Diploma in person centred counselling.
 It was something I knew from my voluntary work that I was good at but had always resisted because I couldn’t imagine a job that involved sitting down all day!
 Now it fit much better with the way ME/CFS dictated that I live my life.